ComedicChimera/chai/docs/tutorial/01_basics/01_intro.md

 The body of main is contained in curly braces and contains a single statement:

-    println("Hello, world!");
+    Println("Hello, world!");

-This statement calls the `println` function we imported earlier with a single
+This statement calls the `Println` function we imported earlier with a single
 argument: `"Hello, world!"`.
 The value `"Hello, world!"` is called a **string literal**: it is used to represent literal text in user source code.
 In Chai, all string literals begin and end with double quotes and are UTF-8